IsaacsLab42/isaacs-place/content/posts/the-technical-recruiters-guide-to-alienating-people.md

 ## Do Not Read The Resume
 There are some vaguely technical keywords in there, which is obviously what your search triggered on.
 Why waste time reading the resume?
-The candidate can read your job description and see if it applies to themselves, so you don't have to.
+The candidate can read your job description and see if it applies to themselves so that you don't have to.
 Your time is way more valuable and you shouldn't be bothered with words anyway.
 Aren't you late for your golf game?